magickw/ShopSmart/README.md

-# PriceScan - Barcode Price Comparison Application
+# ShopSmart - Barcode Price Comparison Application

 ## Overview

-PriceScan is a full-stack web application that allows users to scan product barcodes and compare prices across different retailers.
+ShopSmart is a full-stack web application that allows users to scan product barcodes and compare prices across different retailers.
 Users can scan a product, view detailed pricing information from various stores, and access their scan history.

 ## User Preferences